nenikitov/highlight-builder.nvim/README.md

 # highlight-builder.nvim

-Utility plugin to create NeoVim colorschemes that work both in truecolor, 256, and 16 color terminals.
+Utility plugin to create Neovim colorschemes that work both in truecolor, 256, and 16 color terminals.

 ## Installation